8 Remote European Islands You Must Visit

 The Portuguese islands of the Azores in the North Atlantic are only starting to receive more publicity, which means they are as peaceful and as they get.

 One of the archipelago’s islands to escape and experience something unique is the volcanic Pico island.
+You might wish to hire a car to fully explore the island.

 Named “the mountain island” Pico is perfect for hikers, whale watching enthusiasts (March-October is the best season) and seasoned divers.
 However, be sure to reserve your hike to go to the top of the 2,351 metre Pico (the highest mountain peak in Portugal) with an experienced tour guide, as it is illegal to go on your own.